 Major threats to flora species

 A range of pressures put species at threat of extinction within Queensland.
-Under the Queensland Government’s Back on Track species prioritisation framework, major threats were identified for more than 270 priority flora and fauna species.
+Of the 34 major threats previously identified that impact on Queensland threatened flora, the most significant are:

 Major threats to threatened flora and numbers of flora affected by the threat.
-Data is current as at September 2015.
+Data is current as at May 2020.